iotempire/iot-portfolio-template/README.md

 > - If you want to take a class on git and even potentially get certified:
 >   https://education.github.com/experiences/foundations_certificate

-Author: <replace these pointy brackets with your full name>
+Author: Kilian Ridder

-My partner is <replace these pointy brackets with their full name>, [portfolio link](https://github.com/partner/iot-portfolio)
+My partner is Jonathan Hunold, [portfolio link](https://github.com/partner/iot-portfolio)

 In my team for the final project, I also had the following members:
 - <replace these pointy brackets with their full name>, [portfolio link](https://github.com/partner/iot-portfolio)